akbarazimifar/meapi/docs/source/content/setup.rst

         me = Me(access_token=access_token)

-- Again, if you have any information about the process of getting an access token in the, contact me and I will be happy to add it to the library.
+- Again, if you have any information about the process of getting an access token in official method, contact me and I will be happy to add it to the library.

 ========================================================================